YOUNG PROFESSIONALS COUNCIL (YPC)

-I6.4 A notice calling for nominations for YPC Office Bearers shall be distributed to all members of the YPC and all such nominations shall be lodged with the Manager not less than 60 (sixty) calendar days prior to the date of the Annual General Meeting.
+I6.7 A notice calling for nominations for vacant ’positions shall be distributed to all eligible members of the YPC and all such nominations shall be lodged with the Manager at least two weeks prior to the first meeting of the new YPC term.

-16.4.1 On receipt of the nominations the Manager of the SAIMM shall notify each nominee and request his/her acceptance or otherwise of such nomination within ten (10) calendar days.
+I6.7.1 On receipt of the nominations the Manager of the SAIMM shall notify each nominee and request his/her acceptance or otherwise of such nomination.
 Failure to accept such nomination will make it null and void.

-I6.5.1 In the event of only one nomination for a position, that candidate shall be regarded as having been duly elected.
+I6.7.2 In the event of only one nomination, that candidate shall be regarded as having been duly elected.

-I6.5.2 If there are two or more candidates nominated for any position, the candidate who receives the most votes will be duly elected.
+I6.7.3 If there are two or more candidates nominated, the candidate who receives the most votes will be duly elected.

-I6.5.3 In the event of the number of votes being found to be equal for any two or more candidates, all of whom cannot be declared elected, the Immediate Past Chairperson of the YPC shall have the casting vote.
+I6.7.4 In the event of the number of votes being found to be equal for any two or more candidates, - the Immediate Past Chairperson of the YPC shall have the casting vote.

-I6.7 YPC shall have the right to appoint one additional member to Office Bearers if good reason to do so exists.
+I6.9 YPC shall have the right to co-opt one additional member to Office Bearers if good reason to do so exists.